arnbz/basic-grid-project/README.md

-A basic front end UI project for learning CSS3 grids.
+A basic front end UI project using HTML5 and CSS3 for learning CSS3 grids.